zorkzou/Molden2AIM/README.md

     > ./molden2aim.exe

-   and then type in the MOLDEN/Gabedit file name.
+   and then type in the MOLDEN/Gabedit file name, or provide the MOLDEN/Gabedit file name in command line

+    > ./molden2aim.exe -i MOLDEN_FILE_NAME

 ## ECP/MCP